 "We are told nothing as to the amount of revision which he undertook in either Old or New Testament text, the nature of the manuscripts which he consulted, the relation of his work to the hexapla and other similar matters.
 We must turn to the manuscripts which have been thought to contain the Lucian Recension"

-Here we can see the entire argument is not funded upon historical data; but instead upon critical theory or the guesswork of liberal scholars.
+Here we can see that the entire argument is not founded upon historical data; but instead upon critical theory or the guesswork of liberal scholars.

 Where is the history?